Black Act 1723: Aftermath

 The act has been described as "severe and sanguinary", and L. Radzinowicz noted in the Cambridge Law Journal that "no other single statute passed during the eighteenth century equalled [the Black Act] in severity, and none appointed the punishment of death in so many cases".
 Efforts to repeal it started in 1810, with comments by William Grant as part of a wider debate on penal reform.
 A formal recommendation for its repeal took almost a decade to appear, with the publication of the Report on Criminal Laws in 1819 that marked the first "official" suggestion that the law be removed from the statute books.
 Following the publication of that Report, Sir James Mackintosh introduced a law reform bill that would have repealed the act, but although it passed through the House of Commons, it was strongly opposed in the House of Lords.
 In 1823, he submitted a memo to the House of Commons, again to suggest the repeal of the act, and a few months later, Robert Peel, the Home Secretary, introduced a bill to repeal most of the Black Act, while maintaining the parts that criminalised setting fire to houses and shooting a person.
 That repeal passed and came into effect on 8 July 1823.

-The act was continued until the end of the next session of parliament after 5 years from the expiration of the act by section 1 of the Continuance of 9 Geo.
-1. c.
-22 Act 1725 (12 Geo.
-1. c.
-30).

-The act was continued from the expiration of the act until the end of the next session of parliament after 1 September 1736 by section 5 of the Perpetuation of Various Laws Act 1732 (6 Geo.
-2. c.
-37).

-The act was continued from the expiration of the act until the end of the next session of parliament after 24 June 1751 by section 3 of the Universities (Wine Licences) Act 1743 (17 Geo.
-2. c.
-40).

-The act was continued from the expiration of the act until the end of the next session of parliament after 1 September 1757 by section 2 of the Continuance of Laws (No.2) Act 1750 (24 Geo.
-2. c.
-57).

-The act was made perpetual by section 2 of the Continuance, etc., of Acts, 1757 (31 Geo.
-2. c.
-42).

 The act was entirely repealed by the Criminal Statutes Repeal Act 1827.